govCMS/audit-site/README.md

-# Warning
-This 2.x branch is in development and is not yet ready for use.
-DO NOT USE THIS BRANCH.

 # govCMS Site Audit

 This project is to help site building using the govCMS distribtion audit their site builds against acceptable use for hosting on the [govCMS SaaS platform](https://www.govcms.gov.au/how-it-works/compare-saas-and-paas).